The tragedy of broken bones for the elderly is one of my earliest childhood memories.

 Inhale Inspiration, Exhale Action with my free, easy guide here.

 Well, first of all there is indeed magic in the number 3 (I even wrote a blog about it), the color green evokes strength and vitality, and circles indicate totality, wholeness, focus, timelessness, and cyclic movements.

 Mary Beth Ray is a certified yoga teacher, holistic nutrition consultant, and Functional Medicine and National Board-Certified Health & Wellness coach.
-She helps women understand their bones, nourish their bones, build stronger bones, and, most importantly, not fear their bones so they can enjoy a long life of mobility and independence.
+She helps folks understand and nourish their bones, build stronger bones, and, most importantly, not fear their bones so they can enjoy a long life of mobility and independence.
 MB firmly believes that the crux of our health care is self-care enriched with collaboration, support, information, and grit.
 Practicing with MB you will hone a more graceful engagement with your everyday life.
-To learn more about MB’s personal journey and how she can help you, visit 3greencircles.com
+To learn more, visit 3greencircles.com

 Through a combination of yoga, nutrition, and health coaching techniques, she weaves together empowering nutrition, mindfulness, and movement practices and helps you create practical, functional changes for lasting impact on your wellbeing as you age.
 She believes health care is self-care enriched with collaboration, support, information, and grit